StadynR/object-detection-soft-eng/README.md

 2. Open Android Studio
 3. Click on File -> New -> Import Project
      - **First Time using Android Studio:** Click Open an existing Android Studio project
-4. Search for the directory `final_revised` and select it.
+4. Search for the directory `object-detection-soft-eng` and select it.
 5. If you get a Gradle Sync popup, click OK and wait for it to sync.
 # Installation
 ## Install using Android Studio